 6 Special Sibling Christmas Traditions your children will love doing year after year, and look forward to passing along to their own children.
+Don’t forget to grab the jam-packed 96-Page Holiday Activity Bundle and make the month even more fun (and to fill the time when kids are on break, too!)

 6 Sibling Christmas Traditions & Why Family Traditions Are Important